OFS/ofs.github.io/docs/hw/common/user_guides/afu_dev/ug_dev_afu_ofs_agx7_pcie_attach/ug_dev_afu_ofs_agx7_pcie_attach.md

 > **_NOTE:_**
 >
 >**This guide uses the Intel® FPGA SmartNIC N6001-PL as the platform for all tutorial steps.
-Additionally, this guide and the tutorial steps can be used with other platforms, such as the Intel Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).**
+Additionally, this guide and the tutorial steps can be used with other platforms, such as the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).**
 >
 >**Some of the document links in this guide are specific to the  Intel® FPGA SmartNIC N6001-PL.
 If using a different platform, please use the associated documentation for your platform as there could be differences in building the FIM and downloading FIM images.**
 >

-If you have worked with previous Intel Programmable Acceleration products, you will find out that OFS for Intel® Agilex® 7 FPGAs PCIe Attach is similar.
+If you have worked with previous Altera® Programmable Acceleration products, you will find out that OFS for Agilex® 7 FPGAs PCIe Attach is similar.
 However, there are differences and you are advised to carefully read and follow the tutorial steps to fully understand the design tools and flow.

 ### **1.2.
 Prerequisite**